muktar102/splunk-siem-soc-lab/README.md

 ## Incident Response Reports

-Simulated incident investigations were conducted including:
+Simulated incident investigations were conducted for multiple attack scenarios, including:

-* Alert validation
+- Alert validation
-* Log analysis
+- Log analysis
-* Threat identification
+- Threat identification
-* Impact assessment
+- Impact assessment
-* Containment recommendations
+- Containment and remediation recommendations

----
+The completed incident response reports are included in the repository and can be found in the `reports/` folder located in the main project directory.

 ---